-This Report provides Pillar 3 disclosures for the consolidated Rothschild & Co Group in accordance with the international regulatory framework established by the Basel Committee on Banking Supervision, also known as Basel 3.
-In the European Union ("EU"), the Basel framework is implemented by the amended versions of Regulation (EU) 575/2013 on prudential requirements (Capital Requirements Regulation or "CRR") and the Directive (EU) 2013/36 on access to the activity and the prudential supervision (Capital Requirements Directive or "CRD").
+This Report provides Pillar 3 disclosures for the consolidated Rothschild & Co Group in accordance with the international regulatory framework established by the Basel Committee on Banking Supervision, also known as Basel III.
+In the European Union ("EU"), the Basel framework is implemented by the Regulation (EU) 575/2013 on prudential requirements (Capital Requirements Regulation or "CRR") and the Directive (EU) 2013/36 on access to the activity and the prudential supervision (Capital Requirements Directive or "CRD").